-The Department may refuse to issue or take disciplinary action concerning the license of any person who fails to file a return, or to pay the tax, penalty or interest shown in a filed return, or to pay any final assessment of tax, penalty or interest, as required by any tax Act administered by the Illinois Department of Revenue, until such time as the requirements of any such tax Act are satisfied as determined by

-- the Illinois Department of Revenue.
-1
+The Department may refuse to issue or take disciplinary action concerning the license of any person who fails to file a return, or to pay the tax, penalty or interest shown in a filed return, or to pay any final assessment of tax, penalty or interest, as required by any tax Act administered by the Illinois Department of Revenue, until such time as the requirements of any such tax Act are satisfied as determined by the Illinois Department of Revenue.

-- 2 Department, upon the recommendation the

-- 3 Disciplinary Board, shall adopt rules which set forth standards

-- 4 to be used in determining:
+The Department, upon the recommendation of the Disciplinary Board, shall adopt rules which set forth standards to be used in determining:

-- when a person will be deemed sufficiently 5 (a) rehabilitated to warrant the public trust; 6 - what constitutes dishonorable, unethical unprofessional conduct of a character likely to deceive, defraud, or harm the public; - (c) what constitutes immoral conduct in the commission of any act, including, but not limited to, commission of an act of sexual misconduct related to the licensee's practice; and - (d) what constitutes gross negligence in the practice 14 15 of medicine.

-However, no such rule shall be admissible into evidence in any civil action except for review of a licensing or other disciplinary action under this Act.
+- (a) when a person will be deemed sufficiently rehabilitated to warrant the public trust; - (b) what constitutes dishonorable, unethical or unprofessional conduct of a character likely to deceive, defraud, or harm the public; - (c) what constitutes immoral conduct in the commission of any act, including, but not limited to, commission of an act of sexual misconduct related to the licensee's practice; and - 27 (d) what constitutes gross negligence in the practice 28 of medicine. - However, no such rule shall be admissible into evidence in any civil action except for review of a licensing or other disciplinary action under this Act.